burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 Documentation: [cpp reference details about inline specifier](https://en.cppreference.com/w/cpp/language/inline).

-> If you want precisely understand exactly how toolchain handles inline variables (i.e., in which object file this variable is defined), then please double-check with Toolchain documentation.
+> If you want to precisely understand exactly how the toolchain handles inline variables (i.e., in which object file this variable is defined), then please double-check with Toolchain documentation.

 ## 11. The Exception Specification has been Removed
 The exception specification has been deprecated in C++11 and removed from C++17.